metagenomics/metagenomics-tk/docs/modules/qualityControl.md

 # Quality Control

-The quality control module removes adapters, trims and filters short and read long read data.
+The quality control module removes adapters, trims and filters short and long-read data.
-Since quality control is the usual first step in the processing of sequencing data, the Toolkit offers a way to directly download the sequencing data (See `download` flag.).
+Since quality control is typically the first step in the processing of sequencing data, the Toolkit offers a way to directly download the sequencing data (See `download` flag.).
 This allows the data to be downloaded in parallel on multiple machines, as opposed to the usual Nextflow mechanism of downloading input data only on the VM running Nextflow.
-In addition, the quality control module allows human reads to be filtered out and, with Nonpareil, provides diversity estimation of input sequences.
+In addition, the quality control module enables the filtering of human reads and, with Nonpareil, provides diversity estimation of input sequences.

 ## Short Reads

-For short reads we offer a way to only generate a quality report using fastp.
-This way no additional disk space for quality controlled reads is necessary.
+For short reads, we offer a way to generate only a quality report using fastp.
+This approach eliminates the need for additional disk space to store quality-controlled reads.
 (See `reportOnly` flag in the configuration file below.)

 ### Input